sennentech/dcb-event-sourced/readme.md

 This example _WriteModel_ is interested only in _courseWasRegistered_ event for courses with Id `course-1234`.
 The handler has a "default state" (_init_) of `false` (doesn't exist).
 Everytime a _courseWasRegistered_ is received, this state is changed to `true`.

+Each eventHandler function (e.g. `courseWasRegistered`) receives the eventEnvelope and the current state, and returns the new state.
+Note here we have not used either of these parameters (in fact they could be ommitted)

 ```typescript
 const courseExists = (
     courseId: string